Overview

 One to one interventions

-After attending a workshop and assessment, the team may offer further one to one support if it is deemed necessary.
+After attending a workshop and assessment, the team may offer further one to one support, subject to assessment of need.

 Other services